 Introduces theory, techniques, and processes of still photography in an artistic context.
 Emphasizes photography's creative potential.

 This is a studio art course concentrating on the methods, approaches and techniques related to photography's potential for artistic expression (this is not a course focusing solely on how to use your digital camera).
 See the "recommended preparation" for camera and memory cards necessary for the course.
+The textbook, "A Short Course in Digital Photography" London and Stone is now available in the U Bookstore.
+A clicker "ResponseCard RF LCD" is also required and can be picked up at the University Bookstore.

 NO prerequisites required